How To Fix Kernel Security Check Failure in Windows 11/10/8/7?

 DiskGenius

-This will show you how to run the memory diagnostics tool in Windows 11/10.
+This section will show you how to run the memory diagnostic tool in Windows 11/10.

 Step 1.
 Start the memory diagnostics tool.